 Construction firms doing $5M-$50M have moved beyond spreadsheets.
 A construction CRM isn't an optional "nice to have"— it's the foundation of scalable operations, accurate decision-making, and competitive advantage in bid markets.

 The math is clear.
-88% error rate in spreadsheets. $178 billion in annual industry losses.
-77% of projects delayed by communication gaps.
-CRM implementation is straightforward for construction-specific systems, and 70% of firms will adopt cloud platforms by 2027.
+88% error rate1 in spreadsheets. $178 billion in annual industry losses1.
+77% of projects delayed by communication gaps4.
+CRM implementation is straightforward for construction-specific systems, and 70% of firms will adopt cloud platforms by 202713.
 The question isn't whether to make the switch.
 It's how soon.

 If you're a founder or leader at a construction firm doing $5M+, and you know spreadsheets aren't cutting it anymore— let's talk through what implementation could look like for your firm.
 Not a sales pitch.
 A strategy conversation.